BuidlGuidl/SpeedRunEthereum/README.md

 ```

-Once it's funded on the targeted network..
+Once it's funded on the targeted network:

 ```bash